Opioid epidemic

+North America

 United States

-From 1999 to 2016 it is estimated 453,300 Americans have died from opioid use.
+From 1999 to 2021 it is estimated 645,000 Americans have died from opioid use.
+The number of overdose deaths involving opioids in 2021 was ten times what it was in 1999.
 What the U.S. Surgeon General dubbed "The Opioid Crisis" was theorized to have been caused by the over-prescription of opioids in the 1990s, which led to the CDC Guideline for Prescribing Opioids for Chronic Pain, 2016 and the resulting impact on medical access to prescription opioids "outside of active cancer treatment, palliative and end of life."
 Opioids initiated for post-surgical pain management have long been debated as one of the causative factors in the opioid crisis, with misuse/abuse estimated at 4.3% of people continuing opioid use after trauma or surgery.

 When people continue to use opioids beyond what a doctor prescribes, or when opioids are over-prescribed, whether to minimize pain or induce euphoric feelings, it can mark the beginning stages of an opiate addiction, with a tolerance developing and eventually leading to dependence, when a person relies on the drug to prevent withdrawal symptoms.
-Writers have pointed to a widespread desire among the public to find a pill for any problem, even if a better solution might be a lifestyle change, such as exercise, improved diet, and stress reduction.
+Writers have pointed to a widespread desire among the public to find a pill for any problem, even if a better solution might be a lifestyle change, such as exercise, improved diet and stress reduction.
 Opioids are relatively inexpensive, and alternative interventions, such as physical therapy, may not be affordable.

-In the late 1990s, around 100 million people or a third of the U.S. population were estimated to be affected by chronic pain.
+In 2017, around 100 million people or a third of the U.S. population was estimated to be affected by chronic pain at any given time.
 This led to a push by drug companies and the federal government to expand the use of painkilling opioids.
-In addition to this, initiatives like the Joint Commission began to push for more attentive physician response to patient pain, referring to pain as the fifth vital sign.
+In the 1990's, initiatives like the Joint Commission began to push for more attentive physician response to patient pain, referring to pain as the fifth vital sign.
 This exacerbated the already increasing number of opioids being prescribed by doctors to patients.

-Between 1991 and 2011, painkiller prescriptions in the U.S. tripled from 76 million to 219 million per year, and as of 2016 more than 289 million prescriptions were written for opioid drugs per year.
+Between 1991 and 2011, painkiller prescriptions in the U.S. tripled from 76 million to 219 million per year.
+In 2016, more than 289 million prescriptions were written for opioid drugs.
+This was exacerbated by the aggressive and misleading marketing of drug makers, e.g. Purdue Pharma.
+Purdue trained its sales representatives to convey to doctors that the risk of addiction from OxyContin was "less than one percent."